cityofballarat/data-quality/README.md

 ### 4. Granularity & Precision
-As far as possible, agencies should provide raw, granular data instead of aggregated and process data, such as percentages.
+As far as possible, departments should provide raw, granular data instead of aggregated and process data, such as percentages.
+Personal private information shall not be disclosed, as decribed in the City of Ballarat [Information Privacy Policy](https://www.ballarat.vic.gov.au/sites/default/files/2019-04/Information%20Privacy%20Policy.pdf)

 Totals and sub-totals should be in separate tables if needed.
 For example, there are cases where aggregate numbers (e.g. totals, indices) cannot be derived from granular data points.